 The Banshee Active Denial Threat Mitigation System is a mid-range to long-range radar-guided camera and threat mitigation system that allows friendly forces to monitor very large areas for intruders or enemy forces.
 The Banshee provides 360-degree detection of human intrusion at distances up to 500 meters.
 Vehicles can be detected up to 1000 meters.

-area at ranges from 500m to 12km for people, and 1500m to 20 km for vehicles.
-When a target is found, a long-range thermal/visual camera can be precisely guided to the garget, allowing the operator to look at the target in day or night conditions, to determine if the target is a threat.
-The system provides an accurate location of the target, and can detect many targets at the same time.
-If the target is a threat the operator can engage several levels of non-lethal mitigation devices to deter and mitigate the threat.
+When a target is found, long-range thermal and visual cameras are precisely guided to the target, in day or night conditions, to determine if the target is a threat.
+If the target is a threat, the operator can engage several levels of non-lethal mitigation devices to deter and mitigate the threat.

-Ease of integration: Banshee comes with its own C2 system (Figure 3), which can be integrated with other C2 systems as well as additional sensors and effectors as required to meet changing threats and leverage new technologies that can further enhance the overall system.
-The C2 middleware also incorporates each specific sensor General User Interface (GUI) eliminating the need to open multiple GUIs to configure, calibrate and operate the sensors.
-All system platform control and configuration is managed by one interface on one work station by a single operator.
+Banshee comes with its own C2 system which can be integrated with other C2 systems as well as additional sensors as required to meet changing threats and leverage new technologies.
+All control and configuration are managed by one interface on one workstation by a single operator.

 The system provides accurate geolocation of the target and can share that data with other connected systems using its fully integrated middleware.
 The same middleware allows the system to accept detection cues from other sensors.
 Further, the system can be tailored with different radars and optics to create specific configurations that are optimized for scenarios where differing ranges are needed.